 Benefits of eating black seeds

-Over the last fifty years, researchers have been conducting extensive scientific studies to investigate the health benefits of black cumin – one count estimates the number at more than 630 peer-reviewed studies.
-They have determined that black seed contains over 100 elements and that a special combination of proteins, alkaloids, saponins, and fine strains of various constituents gives black seed its extraordinary medicinal properties.(1)
+Over the last fifty years, researchers have been conducting extensive scientific studies to investigate the health benefits of black cumin.
+One count estimates the number of peer-reviewed studies at more than 630!

 How do I use black seed oil in food?